How Bellevue International School Began

-The key to our success: united staff commitment to a strong school culture, superb instructors, and a curriculum design that targeted student performance proficiencies while pursuing essential questions that knit together all learning experiences.
+The key to Bellevue International's early success: united staff commitment to a strong school culture, superb instructors, and a curriculum design that targeted student performance proficiencies while pursuing essential questions that knit together all learning experiences.

-By the time we graduated our first class in 1997, our lottery waiting list had grown to several hundred students, and our state and national test scores indicated that we were heading in the right direction.
+By the time we graduated our first Bellevue International School class in 1997, our lottery waiting list had grown to several hundred students, and our state and national test scores indicated that we were heading in the right direction.